irenedepacina/final_project/Dashboard/README.md

     - Energy Consumption
     - State Comparison
     - Conclusions/Key Takeaways
-- The structure of the webpage is to showcase the biggest takeaways in less detail first and then the lower importance facts in more detail
+- The structure of the webpage is to showcase the biggest takeaways in less detail first and work towards explaining the lower importance facts in more detail.
 - The webpage highlights all of the findings from the climate change datasets and machine learning model.
 The findings are visualized in a manner that is honest and easily accessible.
 The dashboards enables users to see trends and statistics based on selected years, states, and clusters.
+- The dashboards include filters and animations to enable users to see changes over time and gain insight on selected features, states, and clusters.
+- Our webpage can be found in the link provided giving useres the opportunity to see our findings, trends, and compare states and clusters.

+    <a href="https://irenedepacina.github.io/climate_change/">Climate Change Webpage</a>